 Often the most effective people for your business may not be those who have the greatest reach, but who have high levels of engagement with a very specific audience.

 The quickest and easiest way to find influencers is to search for them on Google using the same SEO terms that your business targets.
-If you are unfamiliar with SEO, read What is SEO?, which is the best quick, free guide to SEO available.
+If you are unfamiliar with SEO, read free SEO eBook.

 For example, if your target audience is small business, you might search for phrases like: